Eaglemont

 An assessment of population growth drivers in Eaglemont reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the Eaglemont statistical area's (Lv2) estimated population is around 4,373.
-This reflects an increase of 413 people since the 2021 Census, which reported a population of 3,960.
-The change was inferred from AreaSearch's estimate of 4,131 residents following examination of ABS's latest ERP data release in June 2024 and additional validation of 26 new addresses since the Census date.
-This level of population equates to a density ratio of 1,978 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The Eaglemont (SA2) saw a growth of 10.4% since the 2021 census, exceeding both the SA3 area's 8.0% and the national average.
-Overseas migration contributed approximately 90.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Eaglemont's population is estimated at around 4,378 as of Feb 2026.
+This reflects an increase of 418 people (10.6%) since the 2021 Census, which reported a population of 3,960 people.
+The change is inferred from the resident population of 4,131 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,981 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb of Eaglemont's 10.6% growth since the 2021 census exceeded the SA3 area (8.1%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in the top quartile of national statistical areas.
-Based on aggregated SA2-level projections, the Eaglemont (SA2) is expected to increase by 1,380 persons by 2041, reflecting an overall increase of 26.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb of Eaglemont expected to expand by 1,395 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.6% in total over the 17 years.

 Frequently Asked Questions - Population